azdavis/azdavis.net/posts/en/limitations-opportunity.md

 }
 ```

-However, `impl`s have effect (i.e. they are "in scope") no matter where
+However, `impl`s have effect no matter where declared.
+So, if as in this
-declared.
-So, if as in this example, the `impl Rectangle` to add the `area`
+example, the `impl Rect` to add the `area` method was inside the `top` function,
-method was inside the `top` function, `area` would still be a method on _all_
+`area` would still be a method on _all_ `Rect`s, whether they are used inside
-`Rectangle`s, whether they are used inside the scope of `top` or not.
+the scope of `top` or not.

 This means that in Rust, changing the body of a function can affect items
-declared outside of the scope of the function - even ones declared in a
+declared outside of the scope of the function.
-different file.

 ### (Lack of) opportunity: incremental re-typechecking